grafana/grafana-plugin-examples/examples/app-with-service-account/README.md

-# Grafana app plugin with Service Account integration
+# Grafana App Plugin with Service Account integration example

 This plugin is an example of how to integrate Service Account authentication into a Grafana plugin.